Send Your First Task in 5 Minutes

 Option A: Webhooks (recommended)

-Set a callbackUrl when creating the task.
-HumanRail will send a task.verified event when the worker's response passes verification.
-See the Webhooks guide for signature verification and retry details.
+Register a webhook endpoint to receive real-time notifications.
+HumanRail will POST a task.verified event when the worker's response passes verification.
+See the Webhooks guide for full details.

 TypeScript (Express)